Travel to and from South Australia - COVID-Safe travel tips

 You should not travel if you are unwell.

 Please also be aware of the restrictions in place when you return to your state or territory of origin.
-For example, road border closure may restrict your ability to return.
+For example, road border closures may restrict your ability to return.

 As the situation can change rapidly you should check the latest advice as you get closer to your intended travel date.